nestauk/ds_saliency_inference/README.md

 # Saliency Inference API Template

-This is an API and Streamlit app to interact with a saliency model.
-The API is built using FastAPI and the Streamlit app is built using Streamlit.
-The API is built to be run in a Docker container.
+This is a Streamlit app to interact with a saliency eye tracking simulation model.
+We have a live version available, but if you want to run a local version of the app, follow the steps below.
+You will need to be using Python3.10 environment for the app to work.

 ## Setup